Obiohagwu/obiohagwu/_posts/2022-12-28-Notes-on-speech.md

 Ok, now we can get inrto the meat of things.
 We've now seen how to convert a raw continous input signal into a discretized version for better computation over a digital substrate, now we look at the algorithms that actually allow us to process X[n].
 In the space of dicrete signal processing - or more specifically, Fourier analysis on discrete-time signals, we have these fourier transforms called DFT (Discrete Fourier Transform), and DTFT (Discrete Time Fourier Transform).

-Canonically, the DFTF of a raw input signal undergoes two intermediary transformation before DFT being computed.
+Canonically, the DTFT of a raw input signal undergoes two intermediary transformation before DFT being computed.

 We denote the DTFT of an input sequence, X[n] to be: